JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 Adrian’s grin twitches, caught between laughter and fear.
 He checks Cadence’s eyes — she’s silent, unsure which way to lean.

+(HOLD.
+Dark Techno music is louder.
+Let the tension build. )

 He exhales, gathers himself, then stands — smooth again, loud again.

 **ADRIAN**
 Hey, relax.
 All good vibes.
 I’ve got another party waiting anyway.
-Tyla’s expecting me.
+Tyla, you know the hot little singer from Johannesburg.
+She's expecting me.

 He squeezes Cadence’s hand, flashes one last grin.

 **ADRIAN (cont’d)**
-Pleasure, Val.
+Pleasure.
 Nice empire you’ve got.

-He disappears through the rope, already re-narrating himself to the crowd.

-Val watches, motionless.
-Then, a small smile — equal parts satisfaction and boredom.

-**VAL**
-(quiet, to themself)
-Every century invents its own barbarians.

-A sip.
-A flicker of strobe.
-**FADE OUT.**
+He slips through the rope.
+The crowd folds around him instantly, hungry for the story he’s already retelling.
+His voice is swallowed by bass — distorted, mechanical, relentless.

+**ON VAL**
+Unmoved.
+A small smile.
+They raise their glass, a lone still point against the strobe and the beat’s dark pulse.

+ The music carries us.

+**CUT TO BLACK**